-The NZCF/SOUNZ Choral Composition Competition, introduced by NZ Choral Federation to mark the third millennium, with a trophy presented by NZCF Auckland Region, is run in conjunction with The Big Sing National Finale and SOUNZ Centre for New Zealand Music, and awards a prize for the best choral piece composed by a New Zealand secondary school student.
+The NZCF-SOUNZ Choral Composition Competition was introduced by the New Zealand Choral Federation to mark the third millennium, with a trophy presented by NZCF Auckland Region.
+The competition is run in conjunction with SOUNZ Centre for New Zealand Music and awards a prize for the best choral piece composed by a New Zealand secondary school student.

 1st place: Georgina Palmer (Nelson College for Girls): "A Music Everywhere".